skooter500/questsdg/README.md

 # Quest: SDG

-An immersive experience where you can learn about the UN SDG Goals and TU Dublin projects that support the SDG's.
+An immersive experience where you can learn about the UN SDG's and TU Dublin projects that support the SDG's.

 - Created in Godot
 - Runs on Quest 3 and Quest 3S